devth/define/README.md

 # define

 define is a simple CLI to Google's definitions search.
-Syntax is `define word [or phrase]`.
 Quit wasting your time looking up definitions in a clunky old browser and let command line define build your vocabulary minimalistically!

 ## Installation

 `gem install define`

+## Usage

+`define word [or phrase]`

+## Example

+    % define shoal                                                                                                                                                                                                                                                                                                                   2010-09-13 14:33:51 thartman ttys010

+    Definitions for shoal

+    * a sandbank in a stretch of water that is visible at low tide

+    * shallow: make shallow; "The silt shallowed the canal"

+    * a stretch of shallow water

 ## Copyright